Humanitarian Trip

 • Root canal therapies

 Less commonly, you may also be able to perform some maxillofacial, soft tissue, or periodontal procedures.
-In general, especially if the program is short-term, you probably won’t do many interventions requiring ongoing or long-term attention such as orthodontics, although it’s not impossible!
+In general, especially if the program is short-term, you probably won’t do many interventions requiring ongoing or long-term attention, such as orthodontics, although it’s not impossible!

 Becoming a Better Doctor by Honing People Skills

-Chairside manner can really make a difference in a patient’s experience in your practice.
+Chairside manner can make a difference in a patient’s experience in your practice.
 Volunteering abroad will, by necessity, make you better at patient management.
 The whole point of dental volunteerism is to serve people who generally do not have regular access to dentists.
 That means you may very well be the first dentist your patients have ever met, even well into adulthood!
 Through this experience, you may want to take that value back home to provide service where patients truly need you.

 Assistant helps a young male patient with packing gauze in his mouth.
+Learning to navigate these difficulties with patience and compassion early in your career can prepare you for true greatness.

 You Will Need to Think on Your Feet to Solve Problems